Use the unit circle shown to find the value of the trigonometric ... | Channels for Pearson+

 Unit Circle

 The unit circle is a circle with a radius of one centered at the origin of a coordinate plane.
-It is a fundamental tool in trigonometry, as it allows for the definition of trigonometric functions based on the coordinates of points on the circle.
-The x-coordinate of a point on the unit circle corresponds to the cosine of the angle, while the y-coordinate corresponds to the sine.
+It is a fundamental tool in trigonometry, as it allows for the definition of trigonometric functions based on angles measured from the positive x-axis.
+Each point on the unit circle corresponds to a specific angle and its sine and cosine values, which are essential for calculating other trigonometric functions.

 Recommended video: